 Auditing

-Workbooks’ Auditing functionality provides you with information about any changes which have been made to your database.
+Workbooks’ Auditing functionality provides you with information about changes which have been made to records on your database.
 You can find information about which records have been created, deleted or updated, by whom and when, and details of the change that was made.
 Audit also records any changes made to Configuration and User Preferences, and it keeps track of when data has been exported or printed from Workbooks.

 As Audit tracks every change made to a record, it’s a powerful tool for identifying exactly what happens to your data, so if a record is accidentally changed or deleted, you can use Audit to piece the record back together again.